 This Cuban place is, arguably, what started the trend of Instagrammable restaurants in San Francisco.
 Media Noche's kitschy interiors have attracted travelers from as far as Japan and China.
 The dramatic floral tiles here, custom-made, are regularly tagged in Instagram posts.
 Don't miss the banana wallpaper in the bathrooms and the pink flamingo mural.
 Their Cuban sandwiches are delicious, too.

-This champagne bar on Laguna Street is built for Instagram.
+This champagne bar on Laguna St. is built for Instagram.
 From the giant mural of a champagne bottle on the exterior to comfort food that is served with slogans such as "Hello, old friend," this cozy eatery offers plenty of Instagram-worthy opportunities.
-You can't come here and miss a photo with a "chambong" -- a champagne bong that has its own Instagram page.
+You can't come here and miss a photo with a "chambong," a champagne bong that has its own Instagram page.

-Bellota has its ham wall -- a glass wall that lets you see into the temperature-controlled ham room where $50,000 worth of premium ham are strored at any given time.
-While the ham wall at Bellota is a favorite among Instagrammers, the lamps at the bar are a perfect Instagram accessory.
+Bellota has its ham wall, a glass wall that lets you see into the temperature-controlled ham room where $50,000 worth of premium ham is stored at any given time.
+While the wall is a favorite among Instagrammers, the lamps at the bar are a perfect Instagram accessory.
 You can adjust their intensity to get the perfect shot.
 You can even tilt them or anchor your phone on the lamps' necks to take that perfect food selfie.

 Straw is a Hayes Valley joint that has been featured on The Food Network and The Travel Channel as much for its lip-smacking comfort food as for its tilt-a-whirl booths.
 To up your Instagram game, order their signature Ringmaster Donut Burger.
 With the melting cheese, the strips of bacon and the giant buns, it will be hard to go wrong with your Instagram story here. www.strawsf.com

 Skip the black-and-white filter when you Instagram here.
 A small shop with limited flavors, Over The Moon has built an Instagram reputation based on its pretty ice cream sandwiches that taste just as good as they look.
-Order the Cookie Monster, stick your tongue out (as it turns blue), and take those crazy selfies that make it look as if you are having all the fun in the world.
+Order the Cookie Monster, stick your tongue out (as it turns blue), and take those crazy selfies that show you're having all the fun in the world.

 Love donuts?
 Even if you don't, you shouldn't miss an opportunity to eat at this San Francisco staple, which has been around since 1960.
 Order a giant donut for yourself and take Bob's challenge.
 Chances are you will fail, but you will get more than a few Instagram-worthy shots as you try.